CCALI/a2jauthor/README.md

 - Currently only node 16 is supported.
 You must have nodejs and npm installed on your system for these instructions to work
 - According to John, you cannot run this on Windows machines at all due to the path length limitation of 256 characters.
 This is actually a limitation of the Windows API, not the NTFS file system, but it makes it almost impossible to work on reasonably complex javascript projects on Windows.

+A2J Author currently requires an *AMP stack (Apache, MySQL, PHP) to be running.
+For local development on non-linux environments CALI uses MAMP.
+Make sure to update MAMP's webroot setting to the proper directory.
+See the [wiki](./wiki/Dev Environment MAMP.md) document for more details on setting up a MAMP environment.

+For production, in addition to the above, A2J Author requires a functional drupal 7 environment.
+A basic installation can be performed by following the directions [here](https://www.drupal.org/docs/7/install/step-1-download-and-extract-drupal)

 ## To setup: